Birgir Ármannsson

-Birgir Ármannsson (born 12 June 1968 in Reykjavík) is a member of parliament of the Althing, the Icelandic parliament.
+Birgir Ármannsson (born 12 June 1968) is a member of parliament of the Althing, the Icelandic parliament.
 He is a member of the Independence Party.
 He was educated at the University of Iceland and King's College London.
-Since 2021, he is the Speaker of the Althing.
+From 2021 to 2024, he was the Speaker of the Althing.
+He was succeeded on 1 December 2024 by Ásthildur Lóa Þórsdóttir as acting speaker.